 Step-by-Step Guide to Building Your Test Data Management Strategy

-Step 1: Assess Current State
+Step 1: Assess Your Current State

 Step 2: Define Objectives and Requirements

-Step 3: Design the TDM Framework
+Step 3: Design Your Test Data Management Strategy Framework

-• Governance policies for data usage
+- Governance policies for data usage

-• Templates for data masking and anonymization
+- Templates for data masking and anonymization

-• Guidelines for synthetic data generation
+- Guidelines for synthetic data generation

-• Standards for data refresh cycles and retirement protocols
+- Standards for data refresh cycles and retirement protocols

-Step 4: Choose the Right Tools
+Step 4: Choose the Right Tools for Your Test Data Management Strategy

-• Automated masking and data generation
+- Automated data generation and masking

-Step 5: Implement Pilot Projects
+Step 5: Launch Pilot Projects to Test Your Strategy

-Step 6: Train and Enable Teams
+Step 6: Train and Empower Teams

 Step 7: Monitor, Optimize, and Scale